paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 # weekends

-If I have done my job well, my activities should carry me through the weekends and away from excessive boozing.
+If I have done my job well, my activities should keep me from getting too bored and spending money out at movies or restaurants.
-Don't get me wrong, boozing will happen, just in a moderate amounts.
+Not that i have a problem with those things, I rather not do them out of boredom, rather as an event.

 ## conclusion